deleteman/Conditionator/Readme.markdown

 ###So, what happens when a pre-condition is not met?

 That's a good question!
+When a pre-condition is not met, one of several things might happen, depending on how you configured the preconditions:

-When a pre-condition is not met, an exception is thrown for you to catch.
+- The default behavior is that an exception will be thrown for you to catch.
 The name of the exception is ```Conditionator::PreconditionsNotMet```
+- If you specified the ```ruby :mute ``` option, as mentioned above, then nothing will happen, and your method will not execute.
+- If you specified a failsafe method, then that method will be executed instead.

 ##And finally...